gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 This socket option sets the DTLS Key Management identifiers which will be sent to the peer during the handshake.
-It can also be used to retrieve the DTLS Key Manangement identifiers which were sent during the handshake.
+It can also be used to retrieve the DTLS Key Management identifiers which were sent during the handshake.

 The following structure is used as the ``option_value``: